-Received 15 January 2020 Accepted 29 October 2021 (Corresponding Author)
+Received 15 January 2020 Accepted 29 October 2021 (\Corresponding Author)

-Abstract In Cambodia, since the enactment of government (2012) organic farming under contract farming scheme is considered as one of the measures for better access to markets and poverty reduction.
+Abstract In Cambodia, organic farming under contract farming scheme is considered as one of the measures for better access to markets and poverty reduction since 2012.
 Previous literature revealed that organic rice farmers can generate more profit by engaging in contract farming.
 But only a few organic farming cases under contract farming succeeded.
 Since there was a lack of empirical study on current condition and issues of contract farming design and arrangement, this study clarified the effectiveness of organic rice contract farming arrangement and determined the most suitable contract farming model for small-scale farmers to maximize economic benefits.
 From a total of 5,053 organic rice contract farming households in Preah Vihear province, a total of 90 respondents were randomly selected.
 In the study area, two different organic rice contract farming models were found, namely intermediary model (Model A) and the multipartite model (Model B).
-Economic analysis approach revealed that even farmers in model A got a higher price of rice than model B, but there were still model A farmers who did side-selling much more than model B farmers.
-Thus, third-party in model B seemed to play an essential role in contract farming to make proper arrangements as well as to balance the bargaining of farmers and contractors.
-In general, model B contract farming (also known as multi-partite model) is recommended for organic rice farmers to maximize their economic benefits as well as profits.
+Economic analysis approach revealed that even farmers in model A received a higher rice price than model B, but there were still model A farmers who did side-selling much more than model B farmers.
+Thus, third-party in model B seemed to play an essential role in contract farming to make proper arrangements as well as to balance the bargaining between farmers and contractors.
+In general, model B contract farming (also known as multi partite model) is recommended for organic rice farmers to maximize their economic benefits as well as profits.

-Keywords Contract farming model, Organic rice, Small-scale farmers.
+Keywords contract farming model, organic rice, small-scale farmers.

 In Cambodia, about 90% of the poor live in rural areas and rely on agriculture for their primary sources of livelihood (NIS, 2008).
 To promote and improve agricultural productivity and marketing access for agricultural products, the government has been promoting contract farming (CF) and organic farming to remove some constraints on agricultural growth and linkages to input and output markets.
 (MAFF Cambodia, 2012).
 However, the advantages of CF can only be achieved if contract arrangements are well managed and are mutually beneficial to both farmers and contractors.
-For CF overview, various form CFs have been practiced in Cambodia since 1950, mainly through informal arrangements.
-But this stopped during the civil war 1975-1979 (Couturier, Savun and Ham, 2006).
-Recently, there have been a few organic rice contract farming reintroduced though some contracts had already failed, and very few have succeed.
-(Cai et al., 2008; Nou and Heng, 2013).
-According to Cai et al. (2008); Nou and Heng.
-(2013) found that serious managerial issues remain, leasing to the poor management.
+For CF overview, various forms of CFs have been practiced in Cambodia since 1950, mainly through informal arrangements.
+But this stopped during the civil war between 1975 and 1979 (Couturier, et al. 2006).
+Recently, there have been a few organic rice contract farming reintroduced though some contracts had already failed, and very few have succeed (Cai et al., 2008; Nou and Heng, 2013).
+According to Cai et al. (2008) and Nou and Heng (2013) found that serious managerial issues including remain, leasing to the poor management.
 As a result, farmers have often slipped out of the contract before the end of the contract period.